Earthquakes kill over 2,000 in Afghanistan. People are freeing the dead and injured with their hands

 Irfanullah Sharafzai, a spokesman for the Afghan Red Crescent Society, said seven teams are busy with rescue efforts while other teams are arriving from eight nearby provinces.

-“A temporary camp has been set up for people who have lost their houses and need shelter for now,” Sharafzai told The Associated Press.
+“A temporary camp has been set up for people who have lost their houses and need shelter for now,” Sharafzai said.
 “Whatever is in our capacity we will do for our poor and needy people at this difficult time.”

-Teams from the aid group described the destruction near Herat as being much worse than initially feared, with entire villages flattened.

 Neighboring Pakistan said it was deeply saddened by the earthquake.
 “We are in contact with the Afghan authorities to get a first-hand assessment of the urgent needs of those affected by the earthquake,” said the Foreign Affairs Ministry.
 “Pakistan will extend all possible support to the recovery effort.”